DragynSlayr/Labyrinth/README.md

-# Tower Defense #
+# Labyrinth #

-This is a tower defense game
+This is a rogue-like game based on ancient Greek mythology

 ### How do I get set up? ###